“Our fathers refused to obey him, but thrust him aside, and in their hearts they turned to Egypt. . .” Acts 7:39

 How is it that, even now, when I close my eyes and smell a set of newly boxed crayons, I can fly across a canyon-like stretch of 50 years to drop down into a first-grade classroom in the middle of the rolling farms of Henderson County, Illinois.

-It is Art Tuesday, and I am wearing (backwards) one of my dad’s old shirts as a smock.
+It is Art Tuesday, and I am wearing (backwards) one of my dad’s old dress shirts as a smock.
 It hangs on me like a giant, cotton sack with sleeves.
 I am standing before an easel splashed and smeared with a palette of dried paint.
 A vast, pristine sheet of paper is held securely to the wooden frame with silver metal clips.
-The classroom is busy with the quiet hum of learning, but behind the easel, there are pictures to be drawn and painted.
+My name is printed on it in the upper, right-hand corner.
+The classroom is busy with students and the quiet hum of learning, but behind the easel, there are pictures to be drawn and painted.

 That moment from my past is both frozen in time and gone forever.
 But a box of crayons can take me back there, and I am once again five years old.
 The days are happy, care-free.